artcuddy/project5-foodsnap-frontend/README.md

 <a href="#top">Back to the top.</a>

 -   When an authenticated user likes a foodSNAP this will be added to their liked foodSNAPS page which can be accessed by clicking on the heart liked icon on the navbar.

+-   A title is shown "foodSNAPS You Liked" under the search bar to display to the user that you are on the liked page.

 -   If the user has not liked any foodSNAPS a message will appear to like a foodSNAP first.